-As stated above, the eigen-energies and eigen-states change according to the strength of the impurity considered in the system.
-To quantify and study their changes, we calculate the eigen-state localization as a function of the impurity strength.
+As stated above, the eigenenergies and eigenstates change according to the strength of the impurity considered in the system.
+To quantify and study their changes, we calculate the eigenstate localization as a function of the impurity strength.
 For that purpose we use the inverse participation ratio (IPR) \cite{giraud2007},

 where $\Psi_{i}$ are the coefficients of the superposition (\ref{one-excitation-sta}) of the state.
 When the state is highly localized ({\em i.e.} $\Psi_{i}$ is nonzero for only one particular value of $i$) $L_{IPR}(\left|\Psi\right\rangle )$ has its minimum value, 1, and when the state is uniformly distributed (ie. $\Psi_{i}=1/\sqrt{N}$ for all $i$) the IPR attains its maximum value, $N$.
-We call a state $|\Psi\rangle$ {\em extended} if $L_{IPR}(|\Psi\rangle)\sim{\mathcal{O}}(N)$, {\em i.e.} the inverse participation ratio is of same the order of magnitude than the length of the chain.
+We call a state $|\Psi\rangle$ {\em extended} if $L_{IPR}(|\Psi\rangle)\sim{\mathcal{O}}(N)$, {\em i.e.} the IPR is of the same order of magnitude than the length of the chain.